Best acoustic guitars under $/£1,000 2024: 8 of the best options for beginners and experts

 In this guide, we've listed some of the very best acoustic guitars around.
 We did have to miss out a few killer options purely because we were running low on space to fit them all in; we hope you can forgive us?
 If it's a great budget acoustic guitar that isn't featured in this guide, then chances are it's featured in one of our other acoustic guitar guides, which you'll find listed throughout this one.

 Let's not think about the guitars we've omitted here.
 We've got acoustics of all shapes and sizes, makes, materials and for all playing styles.
 While we know you've likely got a budget of a grand, it's not imperative that you spend it all on a guitar.
-What's most important is that you buy a guitar which best suits your needs - and if that costs less than a thousand dollars or pounds, then you needn't shell out any more.
+What's most important is that you buy a guitar that best suits your needs - and if that costs less than a thousand dollars or pounds, then you needn't shell out anymore.

-We've included some expert buying advice at the end of this guide, so if you'd like to read more about the best acoustic guitars under $/£1,000 and what to know when buying one, then click the link.
+We've answered some of the internet's most frequently asked questions at the end of this guide, so if you'd like to read more about the best acoustic guitars under $/£1,000 and what to know when buying one, click the link.
 If you'd rather just get straight to the products, keep scrolling.

 Specifications